SAP-samples/ui5-typescript-tutorial/exercises/ex4/README.md

-# Exercise 4 - Enhance the User Interface and Create a Controller
+# Exercise 4 - Enhance the User Interface and Use Formatters

 In this exercise, you will enhance the user interface to display data and add formatter functions to the controller.